rom-melnyk/lines98/README.md

 - The "neighbors" are pre-sorted by distance to destination cell (it might look expensive but we perform that operation only when necessary and for maximum four cells).
 - After _any path_ to destination cell has been found the altorithm won't continue with paths which are _already_ of same length or longer (because they cannot deliver shorter solution).

-Thosee optimizations madee finding the shortest path pretty fast.
+Thosee optimizations made finding the shortest path pretty fast.
 Better observed on non-mobile devices (mouse needed).

 ## Deployment

 `npm run prod` generates production-ready code in the `dist/`.
 It contains the `index.html`, the JS and CSS files (both minified).
-Being served from local folder the `inidex.html` should work in browser.
+Being served from local folder, the `index.html` should work in browser.

 ---